nnsW3/docs-pimlico/docs/overview.md

 # Overview

 # Account Abstraction
 Account abstraction is a feature that allows users to customize their Ethereum accounts with smart contract logic.
-It simplifies the account system by reducing Ethereum’s two types of accounts (Externally Owned Accounts and Contract Accounts) to a single type - Contract Accounts.
+It simplifies the accounting system by reducing Ethereum’s two types of accounts (Externally Owned Accounts and Contract Accounts) to a single type - Contract Accounts.
 The resulting contract accounts will be able to initiate transactions, pay transaction fees, and have more flexibility and security than regular accounts.

 ## Why is account abstraction important?
 Account abstraction is important for several reasons: